AverageAl/project1/README.md

 Each member explains how his part fits into whole business.
 10-15 minutes total.

-1: Visualforce page(s) contain some feature relevant to business
+1: Visualforce page(s) contains some feature relevant to business

 2: Apex controller or controller extension for said feature